Solar Eclipse Folklore, Myths, and Superstitions

 There are many more examples, but the human response that stands out the most is related to pregnancy…

-Solar Eclipse and Pregnancy Superstitions
+A Total Eclipse and Superstitions

 Many ancient people worried that an eclipse caused pregnancy issues such as blindness, cleft lips, and birthmarks.

 Even today, there are some beliefs in superstitions!
-Pregnant women are sometimes warned to stay inside, not eat, not carry sharp objects, and not eat cooked food from prior to the eclipse.
+Pregnant women are sometimes warned to stay inside, not eat, not carry sharp objects, and not eat cooked food prior to the eclipse.

 a partial solar eclipse in the sky